gravwell/training/README.md

 ## Pre-reqs:

+You'll need a basic LaTeX setup:

 	apt-get install texlive-* latexmk

-You'll want the shell installers for simple relay, file follow, netflow capture, and federator in /tmp before building the containers.
+If you intend to build the Docker images too, you'll also need to have [Go](https://go.dev) installed, as we compile some utilities in the process.

 ## Building